turkeyyyyy/Standard/docs/implementers-guide.md

 # Implementer’s Guide

-> A practical reference for developers integrating **Agents.JSON** into their frameworks, SDKs, or orchestrators.
+> A practical reference for developers integrating **JSON Agents** into their frameworks, SDKs, or orchestrators.

 ---

 ## 🧩 Purpose

-This guide explains **how to parse, validate, and operationalize Agents.JSON manifests** within different environments.
+This guide explains **how to parse, validate, and operationalize JSON Agents manifests** within different environments.

 It is written for developers building:
 - Agent runtimes